 Dishonored is a first-person stealth action game that smells sweetly of Thief and Bioshock.
 Beneath the sinister cloak-and-dagger gameplay and masterfully realized setting, there lies a chaos system.
 It gauges your carnage, tallies your eviscerations, considers your subtlety, ponders your disposition toward revenge or mercy and changes the world accordingly.
 It also changes your daughter.

 Before I delve into details or specifics, there’s something I should get out of the way.
 Naval War: Arctic Circle scares me.
 Staggering in its complexity, this is not a “pick up and play” game, nor is this your average fast-paced RTS.
-You’re not going to get “Eurofighter-rushed” by your multiplayer opponent, and you won’t be losing any battles if you don’t scramble all units off the carrier deck within the first 3 minutes of the game.
-Naval War: Arctic Circle is not a game of reflexes or base-building, nor […]
+You’re not going to get “Eurofighter-rushed” by your multiplayer opponent, and you won’t… Continue reading Naval War: Arctic Circle Review

 Some time ago, a game under development caught my eye.
 Strongly influenced by classics such as Wolfenstien 3D and Doom, Wrack brings the player back to a simpler time in FPS history.
-The demo build I received from the developers, Final Boss Entertainment, may only have contained three levels but it was enough to make me believe that the final product could become a favourite among FPS fans.
+The demo build I received from the developers, Final Boss Entertainment, may only have contained three levels but it was enough to make… Continue reading Hands-On: Wrack